as-night/competitive-programming/codeforces/263/A/263A-Beautiful-Matrix.md

 # 263A - Beautiful Matrix

-Use doubly-nested `for` loop to read from the standard input.
+Use doubly-nested `for` loops to read from the standard input.
 When one of the chars is equal to `1`, calculate the number of required moves to get the beautiful matrix according to the following formula:
 ```